 I love pickled jalapenos because they allow me to enjoy the spiciness of the jalapeno pepper without being burnt to a crisp.

-The first time I hear about salting foods was in a Laura Ingle’s Wilder book.
+The first time I heard about salting foods was in Laura Ingle’s Wilder book.
 This is how they preserved their meat.

 Then I heard my mother-in-law talk about when she was a little girl how they would cover their meats in lots of salt and then hang them in the barn to cure.
 This method could still work today if you live in an area where the temperatures stay cold enough that meat can hang without rotting.

 This recipe shares how you can salt cure a ham the way they did in the old days.
 It is a good skill to know how to do because you never know when you could need it.

 Plus, it could also produce a quality type of ham you may have never experienced before.
 You’ll have to try it to see what you think of it.Try this salt cure recipe

 – Salt Cured Egg Yolks

 The first time I saw this recipe I couldn’t help but wonder who would want to preserve egg yolks.
 Then I read about what they taste like after they’ve been preserved.

 If you like cheese, then you may want to try preserving your own egg yolks in salt.
 The salt makes them turn into an easy to grate cheese type substance.Try this salt cure recipe

 Smoking is another older way of preserving food.
 However, it works and works well because we still use it in our modern times.